-I began my writing career by publishing, in the early 1990’s, eleven short stories in as many little literary magazines.
+I began my writing career by publishing, in the early 1990’s, a dozen short stories in as many little literary magazines.
 After moving to San Diego in 1996, I became a freelance writer for quite literally every publication in that city, including San Diego Magazine, The San Diego Union-Tribune, San Diego Jazz and Blues, Mean Street, and The San Diego Reader (which has the largest circulation of any alternative weekly publication in the country).
 During this time I also freelanced for websites AOL’s City Guide, Microsoft’s Sidewalk San Diego, and E!
 Online.

 Three months into freelancing I was given a one-page column in San Diego’s largest music tabloid, SLAMM (now San Diego CityBeat); three months later I was named SLAMM’s editor.

 After a year at SLAMM I was hired by The San Diego Union-Tribune (after their exhaustive, six-month, nationwide search) as founding editor and primary writer for the Entertainment section of their then-new $4 million website.
 There (and always under the watchful scrutiny of a phalanx of the newspaper’s veteran print editors), I wrote and published 30,000-35,000 words per week.
 I also ran a weekly online column, “Cordials, Tonics & Zombies,” which received some 45,000 page views per week.

 After a year at SignOn, I took the position of managing editor of On Air, the monthly four-color subscriber magazine published by San Diego’s public broadcasting station, KPBS.